College of Education & Human Services

 -Dr. Tracy Davis

-When asked what the program’s greatest achievement has been over the years, Dr. Davis responded, without hesitation, “Our alumni and the significant contributions they make at their institutions, and for their students”.
-He added that our program should be proud “that we continue to give supervisors of entry and mid-level professional what they are looking for in their new hires -- and in terms of competencies, and we continue to produce high-quality professionals”.
+When asked what the program’s greatest achievement has been over the years, Dr. Davis responded, without hesitation, “Our alumni and the significant contributions they make at their institutions, and for their students.”

 The CSP program continues to grow and adapt to meet the needs of the field and the those working in the field.
-One notable achievement was the introduction of our new CSP: Higher Education Leadership track.
-This track differs from the well-established CSP: Student Affairs option in that it works to serve current student affairs professionals, allowing them to earn their Master’s degree through part-time enrollment and in a hybrid style program (25% face-to-face and 75% online).
-Once the degree is earned many of these current professionals will have the skills, knowledge, and experience to advance smoothly from entry to mid-level positions within the higher education sector.
+One notable achievement was the introduction of the new CSP: Higher Education Leadership track.
+This track differs from the well-established CSP: Student Affairs option in that it works to serve current student affairs professionals, allowing them to earn their master’s degree through part-time enrollment in an online style program.
+Once the degree is earned, many of these current professionals will have the skills, knowledge, and experience to advance smoothly from entry to mid-level positions within the higher education sector.

-Whether you are a graduate of our program, a current student, a field placement supervisor, or a past or present faculty member, you have been a part of this proud tradition.
-Over the past 50 years, the program has shown immense growth and achievement, building a stellar reputation among professionals as a great place to learn about the world of student affairs.
+Whether you are a graduate of the program, a current student, a field placement supervisor, or a past or present faculty member, you have been a part of this proud tradition.
+Over the past 50+ years, the program has shown immense growth and achievement, building a stellar reputation among professionals as a great place to learn about the world of student affairs.